wfailla/un-orchestrator/virtualizer/README.md

 # Virtualizer

-The virtualizer is an intermediate module sit between the un-orchestrator and the upper layer orchestrator.
+The Virtualizer is an intermediate module sit between the un-orchestrator and the upper layers of the Unify architecture.
 It operates as follows:
   * receives commands from the upper layer orchestrator based on the virtualizer library defined by WP3;
   * converts those command in the formalism natively supported by the un-orchestrator